-Mmmm….
-Chicken wings on the grill… irresistible and magical.
-Magical because they tend to disappear in the blink of an eye.
-This is probably the only food over which we fight in our family.
+These grilled chicken wings is probably the only food over which we fight in our family.
 I kid you not.
+They are irresistible.
 Any leftovers are closely watched by every family member.
 They are pre-divided and claimed.
 An uneven number of leftover wings results in passionate disputes over who gets to get an extra wing.
+I am telling you, these grilled chicken wings are the best, you won’t need another grilled wing recipe.

-The marinade is important.
+The marinade for grilled wings is important.
 If it tastes great, the wings will do too.
 I recently experimented with Bulgogi-Style Marinated Chicken Wings and loved the results.
-Bad marinade will kill the taste.
-Sugary marinade will make it very hard to grill the wings without burning them.
+A bad marinade will kill the wing taste.
+Sugary marinade will make it very hard to grill wings without burning them.
 Keep sugars to a minimum or don’t use at all.

 - 3 lbs chicken wings, separated into wingettes and drummettes, tips discarded